 Before You Get Started

 For all new service construction, a consultation is required with our Engineering Department.

 To schedule a consultation, call our office at 979-543-6271 and ask for the Engineering Department.

 Make the most of your consultation by having the following information available:

 - Verification of ownership of property and any applicable easements

-- Exact location of meter at the location
+- The exact location of the meter at the location

 - Voltage and amp requirements

-- Details of utilities, major appliances and/or motors to be installed at location.
+- Details of utilities, major appliances, and/or motors to be installed at the location.